michaelbragg/if-menu/readme.txt

 == Frequently Asked Questions ==

-= How can I add a conditinal statement =
+= How can I add a conditinal statement for menu items? =

-New conditional statements can be added by any other plugin or theme.
+New conditional statements can be added by any other plugins or themes.

-Example of adding a new conditional statement (add the code in your theme's `functions.php` or plugin file)
+Example of adding a new conditional statement for disaplying/hiding a menu item when current page is a custom-post-type.

 `
+// theme's functions.php or plugin file
 add_filter( 'if_menu_conditions', 'my_new_menu_conditions' );
-`

-``
 function my_new_menu_conditions( $conditions ) {
   $conditions[] = array(
     'name'    =>  'If single custom-post-type', // name of the condition